Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 USE SCHEMA GEOLAB.GEOMETRY;
 ```

+The [use schema](https://docs.snowflake.com/en/sql-reference/sql/use-schema.html) command sets the active database.schema for your future queries so you do not have to fully qualify your objects.

 Now, you will create a stage using an external S3 bucket.
 In the navigation menu, select Data > Databases.
 Select `GEOLAB.GEOMETRY`, and click Create > Stage > Amazon S3.

 <img src ='assets/geo_analysis_geometry_7.png'>